bevyengine/bevy/release-content/release-notes/pedantic_ci_commands.md

 ### `clippy_android`

 Runs clippy on crates for Android targets.
+Requires an Android target.

-If you are on the workspace, run `cargo run -p ci -- --build-jobs 4 clippy_android`.
+If you are on the workspace, run `cargo run -p ci -- --build-jobs 4 --target aarch64-linux-android clippy_android`.

 ### `clippy_dlss`